oliverLo78/orm-e-commerce-back-end/README.md

 # orm-e-commerce-back-end
-Back end for an e-commerce site by modifying starter code, working with Express API to use use Sequelize to interact with a MySQL database
+Back end for an e-commerce site by modifying starter code, working with Express API to use Sequelize to interact with a MySQL database

 <p id="readme-top"></p>